okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 That's authentication.

 There is another protocol layer called OpenID Connect, or OIDC, that is often paired with OAuth 2.0 that provides authentication.
-OIDC is built on top of OAuth 2.0 and provides a way to verify a user's identity, often by having them log in using a username and password, or by using one of the many social login options.
+OIDC is built on top of OAuth 2.0 and provides a way to verify a user's identity, usually by having them log in using a username and password, or by using one of the many social login options.
 Because OIDC _does_ verify a user's identity, in partnership with OAuth 2.0, together they provide a complete authentication and authorization protocol for web applications and servers.

 Remember:
  - OIDC is authentication, or who am I?